Local Roadway Safety Plan

 We encourage interested parties to subscribe to the Connect Los Gatos “NOTIFY ME” service located on the left hand side of this page.
 Those who are enrolled in the Notify Me service will receive either a text message or e-mail each time there is new information posted to the project page.

-Any questions regarding the project design can be referred to the Transportation & Mobility Manager, Ying Smith, at YSmith@losgatosca.gov.
+Any questions regarding the project design can be referred to the Transportation & Mobility Manager, Tracy Wang, at TWang@losgatosca.gov.